Ax-Sch/DeCOI_WGS/README.md

 You can also test the pipeline e.g. by running snakemake -np

-Here are the DAGs of some analyses that were conducted:
+Here are the DAGs of some analyses that were conducted - the names of the rules are indicated.

 Population-PCA: